mvolkmann/blog/src/swift/testflight.md

    - Click the "Next" button.
 1. Click the "Upload" button.
    This can take a few minutes to complete on a fast machine.
-1. When processing completes, if you see the message "Missing Compliance", click the "Manage" link after the message and answer some encryption questions.
-   If sending HTTP requests using HTTPS, you will have to submit a form to the U.S. government which is explained in the encryption questions.
+1. If sending HTTP requests using HTTPS, you will have to submit a form to the U.S. government which is explained in the encryption questions.
-1. If you see a dialog with the message "App {app-name} successfully uploaded.", click the "Done" button.
-1. Close the "Archives" dialog.
+   After answering the questions displayed in a dialog, click the "Start Internal Testing" button.
+   The status should change to "Ready to Submit"

 ### Part 4 - Distributing an App